For Iraqis, violence is still part of life

-BAGHDAD Iraqi vendor Khundier Abbas was able to flee unharmed when the first of three bombs exploded this week in the market in Baghdad's Bab al-Sharji neighborhood where he keeps his stall.
+BAGHDAD Iraqi vendor Khundier Abbas was able to flee unharmed when the first of three bombs exploded this week in the market in Baghdad's Bab al-Sharji neighbourhood where he keeps his stall.

 His cousin Mohammed was not so lucky.